Earnest Card Cardholder Agreement, Powered by Deserve®

 How is your Variable APR Calculated?

-- Your variable Annual Percentage Rate (APR) is calculated by adding a margin (currently 12.74%) to the Prime Rate.
+- Your variable Annual Percentage Rate (APR) is calculated by adding a margin (currently 12.74% to 19.74%) to the Prime Rate.

 - We use the Prime Rate from the rates section of the Wall Street Journal, published two business days before the end of the Billing Cycle.